-We are also subject to healthcare fraud and abuse regulation in the jurisdictions in which we will conduct our business.
+We may also be subject to healthcare fraud and abuse regulation in the jurisdictions in which we will conduct our business.
 These laws include, without limitation, applicable anti-kickback, false claims, transparency and patient privacy and security laws and regulations.